ghdl/ghdl/doc/getting/Building.rst

   - @1138 Backtraces optional -patchable-
   - Very briefly, why is mcode faster for analysis and GCC/LLVM for simulation?
   - The only other dependency is zlib (On ubuntu/debian, install zlib1g-dev).
+  - From :ghdlsharp:`279`:
+	- GCC: GHDL generates an intermediate representation for GCC, which creates an executable.
+So GHDL acts a a new language frontend like C for the GCC and uses the existing backend to generated e.g. x86(-64) binary code.
+	- LLVM: GHDL generates instructions for the LLVM abstract register machine, which then generates x86(-64) instructions for the host system.
+	- mcode: GHDL generates the x86(-64) instructions in memory and executes the model.
+    - gcc is currently only supported on Linux, because you need to compile a complete GCC from zero and add GHDL as a frontend into the GCC.
+Compiling the complete GCC suite plus GHDL takes a lot of time.
+I think it's not possible to finish the compile task in the bounds of a Travis-CI run.

 .. _BUILD:dir_structure: